-The message was that enough air pollution is generated in 40-50 minutes by a diesel car to produce a black ink that can be used for painting.
+The message was that enough air pollution is generated in 40-50 minutes by a diesel car to produce black ink that can be used for painting.
 Australian street artists show an inclination toward using Air-Ink in their work.

 6. Stock Apparel by Adobe

 Only a marketer can understand the pain of sorting through endless pages of useless stock photos to find something he can use in his post.
 Adobe understands this pain, so it tried something different to promote its stock photo service called Adobe Stock.
-It partnered with Abby Priest, a Swedish agency, and developed a fashion clothing line with the help of overused and outdated stock photos.
+It partnered with Abby World, a Swedish agency, and developed a fashion clothing line with the help of overused and outdated stock photos.

 “Classic motifs that have been overused and established as hilarious clichés, known, loved and/or hated by all….
 Turning them into a limited edition clothing line is our way to salute and an attempt to create something disruptive and unconventional in the genre”.